 Today's environmental issues cannot be investigated fully with existing disciplinary approaches or with the limited interdisciplinary funding opportunities that are currently available.
 Scientists have repeatedly called for more opportunities for collaborative research between the ecological, geological, and social sciences (Grimm et al. 2000, Palmer et al. 2004, Robertson et al. 2004, Newell et al. 2005, Pickett et al. 2005, Kremen and Ostfeld 2005, Balmford and Bond 2005, Farber et al. 2006, Haberl et al. 2006).
-They often identify needs yet rarely put forward viable mechanisms for promoting trandisciplinary science.
+They often identify needs yet rarely put forward viable mechanisms for promoting transiciplinary science.
 A comprehensive framework is needed to encourage relevant disciplinary research and enable integrative research among disciplines.

 Figure 7 (see also Box 8) presents the basic components of such a framework.
 These components were identified through a series of workshops that included ecologists, geoscientists and social scientists.
 This general framework explicitly integrates social, ecological, and geological disciplines via a series of broad questions.
 These questions can be operationalized locally, regionally, and globally to address specific, fundamental questions related to biophysical systems, ecosystem services, and human responses and outcomes (see Appendix 2 for examples).
 Unlike other more linear approaches (e.g., Kremen and Ostfeld 2005), this framework is iterative with linkages and feedbacks between biophysical and social sciences.
-This geological and social science disciplines.
-Application of this framework will contribute substantially to development and testing of theory within these disciplines, and it will help build a transdisciplinary science of socio-ecological systems.
+This framework will rely on theoretical, empirical and methodological contributions from ecological, geological and social science disciplines.
+Application of this framework will contribute potentially disparate scales of research across these disciplines.

+substantially to development and testing of theory within these disciplines, and it will help build a transdisciplinary science of socio-ecological systems.
 Components of the framework can be pursued through research by individual investigators or research networks.
 A network-level, long-term integrated program with fully shared intellectual partnerships among disciplines will be unique and transformative for environmental sciences.
 Such a program is essential to better understand human-environmental systems, to generate shared data sets, and to reveal generality through synthesis.